 If an individual has a growth mentality, they are much more likely to accept feedback well, whether favorable or focused on areas where an employee may develop.

-This is because having a growth mindset enables employees to recognize their areas of professional and personal success and their areas for improvement.
+A growth mindset enables employees to recognize their areas of professional and personal success and their areas for improvement.

 A growth-minded employee knows there’s always space for development and that they’re on the right track as long as they endeavor to do so.